stohrendorf/radope/README.md

 #### Test scenario: random values with limited range between consecutive samples

-Using uniformly random data with a maximum difference of 0.25 between each sample pair on the y axis, evenly spaced on the x axis.
+Using uniformly random data with a maximum difference of a given delta between each sample pair on the y axis, evenly spaced on the x axis.
 Times are averaged from 5 runs.

 This should be a more realistic test scenario.
-Note that the speedup is mostly dependent on the number of samples only.
+Note that the speedup is mostly dependent on the number of samples, and somewhat on the ration between variation and epsilon.

+##### Delta = 0.25

 | Samples | Epsilon | Reduction | Reference time (s) | Iterative time (s) | Speedup |
 |---------|---------|-----------|--------------------|--------------------|---------|